 In general, there is an Occupational Therapy Board that oversees all OTA licensing in each state.
 We have all of the requirements listed for each state as well as application forms and board contact info to make it easy for you to get started on and complete the OTA license application process wherever you are.

-All states require that you graduate from an accredited occupational therapist assistant school, go here to find a database of OTA schools.
+All states require that you graduate from an accredited occupational therapist assistant school, go here to find a database of OTA programs nearby.
 Some schools offer online courses, here is more information regarding online OTA programs.

 If you are already a certified OTA, or COTA, in your state then you may want to consider attending an OTA to OT bridge program to become an OTR.